On the Complexity of Learning Nash Equilibria: Preliminaries

 The purpose of the mathematical field of dynamical systems is to predict --- and, implicitly, compute --- the limit behavior of the system as time goes to infinity, when the system is started at some initial point in $X$.
 The simplest possible limit behavior would be for the dynamical system to converge to a fixed point, or, a bit more generally, a {\em cycle}.
 In fact, the Poincar\'e-Bendixson Theorem from the early 1900s states that, for two-dimensional dynamical systems (e.g., for $2\times 2$ games), these are the only possible limit behaviors (intuitively, because planarity constrains the system's behavior).
 In three or more dimensions, however, far more complex limit behaviors prevail, including the phenomenon of chaos.
 Researchers strove for over a century to restore the simplicity of Poincar\'e-Bendixson Theorem to higher dimensions, and these efforts culminated in the 1980s with the Fundamental Theorem of Dynamical Systems due to Charles Conley \cite{conley_isolated_1978}.
 It states that all dynamical systems will eventually cycle, provided one redefines cycling: Call two points {\em chain recurrent} if, for every $\epsilon$ there is an $n$ such that the system can go from $a$ to $b$ and back by at most $n$ steps of the dynamical system, intermingled with arbitrary $\epsilon$ jumps.
 That is, two points are chain recurrent if one can reach the other through the computation of the system's steps, {\em if} an agent can manipulate appropriately the round-off errors.
 The definition for continuous-time systems replaces the steps with trajectory segments of unit time length.
 Chain recurrence is an equivalence relation, and Conley proved that the system will {\em globally converge} to one of the equivalence classes, called {\em chain recurrent components.} This means that it will not only converge, but will do so guided by a {\em Lyapunov function,} a function $L$ mapping $X$ to $\real_+$ such that, $L$ is constant on equivalence classes under chain recurrence, and for all other points $x\in X$, $L(x) > L(\phi(x))$.
 Note that Conley's Theorem nearly restores the Poincar\'e-Bendixson Theorem, since it establishes that dynamical systems always converge to objects that are arbitrarily close to cycles.

 Dynamical systems are important in game theory.
 Starting even before Nash \cite{brown1949some}, dozens of dynamical systems have been proposed by game theorists and economists, often with the explicit goal to discover natural economic behaviors that eventually lead to the Nash equilibrium.
 Unfortunately, these systems fail to converge to Nash equilibria in general games, with convergence results typically limited to classes with special structure such as potential games \cite{monderer_potential_1996}, two-player zero-sum games or two-player $2\times n$ games \cite{berger_fictitious_2005}.
-The Impossibility Theorem of \cite{milionis_impossibility_2023} states that there is a highly degenerate two-player $3\times 3$ game for which there is no dynamical system that globally converges to its Nash equilibria\footnote{Global converge is important here --- it turns out that dynamical systems that ``just converge'' do exist for this game.}.
-The present paper is about using Complexity Theory to extend the reach of the Impossibility Theorem to nondegenerate games.
-Since games are generically nondegenerate, this seems an important research goal.